vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 ## Connect the hardware

-I've made close up photos and a table how everything is connected.
+I've made close-up photos and a table how everything is connected.

 ### Connect the RF15 remote to the ESP